 Flexibility: When you go from sitting in an office chair all day to working around the clock scrounging for water and supplies in the city, you will discover dozens of joints and muscles you didn’t know you had.
 If you don’t want to be stiff and in pain when the time comes, then go ahead and start doing some stretching exercises everyday.
 Get to where touching your toes is a piece of cake.
 Better yet, take a yoga class.
 There is no better way to improve flexibility and work out all the small muscles that don’t normally get used.
 Another option is to kill two birds with one stone by improving flexibility and cardio at the same time with sports such as tennis, racquetball, basketball, or swimming.

-Diet: Don’t start eating less, just start eating healthy!
+Diet: If you can’t eat less, at least eat healthy!
 If the end of the world as we know it arrives, people with the lowest body fat percentage will starve to death first.
 The people on the other end of the spectrum, however, will die next because their bodies won’t be able to handle the stress.
 Ideally, you want to be on the upper end of the normal BMI range that way you’ll still be in good shape but also have some fat to live off of when food is in short supply.
-The easiest way to achieve this is to exercise everyday and eat when you’re hungry.
-But when you eat, make sure it’s nothing but fruits, vegetables, meats, and some dairy.
-A few carbohydrates are okay, but too many will make weight loss impossible.
-Avoid anything processed or with preservatives.
+The easiest way to achieve this is to exercise everyday and only eat when you’re hungry.
+(How can you tell whether you’re actually hungry or just bored?
+When you’re actually hungry, even health food looks appetizing.)
+But when you eat, focus on fruits, vegetables, meats, and some dairy.
+Whole grains are good, too, but too much will make weight loss impossible.
 A good rule of thumb is to stay on the outside edge of the grocery store and avoid going up and down the isles.